- Advice and information

 They take any necessary action against solicitors.

-But you can report the solicitor directly to the SRA if you think the solicitor has breached the SRA principles or code of conduct.
+But you can also report the solicitor directly to the SRA.
+Do this if you think the solicitor has breached the SRA principles or code of conduct.

-You can read more about the SRA principles and code of conduct here: www.sra.org.uk/consumers/sra-regulate/sra-regulate.page#principles
+You can read more about the SRA principles and code of conduct on the Solicitors Regulation Authority website.

-You can get information about how to report the solicitor to the SRA from the link below.
-Please scroll down to the heading, ‘How to report a solicitor or firm to the SRA: www.sra.org.uk/consumers/problems/report-solicitor.page#when-report-sra
+You can get information about how to report the solicitor to the SRA.
+Please scroll down to the heading, ‘How to report a solicitor or firm to the SRA.

-You may be able to get help from:
+You may be able to get help to complain from:

 Advocacy services

-If you aren’t detained under the Mental Health Act you may be able to get help from a community advocate.
-They are sometimes called mental health advocates.
-But they won’t exist in all areas of England.
+Even if you are not detained under the Mental Health Act, you may be able to get support.
+You can ask a community advocate for help with understanding your rights or speaking up.
+But they will not exist in all areas of England.

 Member of Parliament (MP)